toledy/spotify/index.md

 ## Problem Statement and Motivation

+Spotify’s business model is, to a significant extent, centered around providing its users with relevant songs based on user inputs and historical preferences.
+Being able to recommend appropriate playlists to its users is hence of vital importance.
+With this motivation in mind, the two problem statements are:

-What predictors can be used to determine the success of a Spotify playlist (i.e., number of followers) more accurately out-of-sample than a simple baseline model and how well do these predictors match with expectations gained from exploratory data analysis?
+** What predictors and what model can be used to determine the success of a Spotify playlist (i.e., number of followers) more accurately out-of-sample than a simple baseline model and how well do these predictors match with expectations gained from exploratory data analysis? **

-Using this improved model, generate playlists according to user-specified filters such that the resultant playlists are deemed to have a high probability of being successful.
+** Using this improved model, generate playlists according to user-specified filters such that the resultant playlists are deemed to have a high probability of being successful. **

 ## Introduction and Description of Data